qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 * If you are using MATLAB R2020a or later, you want the ROS Toolbox.

 To install additional toolboxes into your MATLAB environment, follow the [instructions on the IT Wiki for installing MATLAB](http://wikis.olin.edu/it/doku.php?id=matlab).
 When running the MATLAB installer, make sure to select the appropriate toolbox for the robot (depending on your MATLAB version as described above).

+### Troubleshooting Toolbox Installation

+If you need to install the ROS Toolbox, sometimes MATALB will try to install it without running the full MATLAB installer.
+If this process fails, we recommend installing the toolbox through the MATLAB installer.
+Follow Olin IT's instructions, linked above, to run the installer.

 ## Connecting to the Physical Neatos